 Infection List: shows details of any infected files found during a scan

-Having made sure you’re connected to the internet, click Update Definitions on the toolbar; ClamXAV will install any new virus definitions and show these being downloaded on the progress panel (which disappears when it’s finished).
-A quick scan of your system happens every time your virus definitions are updated and when any selected items on your Source List are scanned.
+Having made sure you’re connected to the internet, click Update Malware Database on the toolbar; ClamXAV will install any newly available database and show these being downloaded on the progress panel (which disappears when it’s finished).

 Now, you can either select an item to scan from the Source List; or click the plus (+) button at the bottom of the list to add a different file or folder; or – if you want to scan a file or folder immediately – just drag it from the Finder/Desktop on your Mac into the window.

 Be careful with Quarantine and Delete as these will move the file on your hard drive.
-If you delete or quarantine a file by accident, immediately right click on it (or hold control key and click if you’ve got a one-button mouse) and select Put Back – don’t worry, you can’t put back a system infection.
+If you delete or quarantine a file by accident, simply click the Restore button beside the file in the Infection List – don’t worry, you can’t put back a system infection.

 ClamXAV is now comfortably settled in my applications folder and Genieo [adware] is eradicated from my hard disk as well.
 Thank you for all your help in cleaning up my computer.